 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Oil central If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed? before our ownership the boiler was put in, i believe not that old. we have had it serviced 2023 & 2024 (ii) Do you have a maintenance contract for the central heating system? []YES [x]NO If you have answered yes, please give details of the company with which you have a maintenance contract (iii) When was your maintenance agreement last renewed?
+Warm air from air source and solid fuel If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
+Air source - original installation 15 years ago renewed February 2025.
+Wood burning stove installed 30 years ago (ii) Do you have a maintenance contract for the central heating system? []YES [x]NO If you have answered yes, please give details of the company with which you have a maintenance contract (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? [x]YES []NO 9.
-Issues that may have affected your property а Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES[]NO b Are you aware of the existence of asbestos in your property? []YES [x]NO Are you aware or the existence of aspestos in your property? []Don't know If you have answered yes, please give details: 10.
-Services
+Issues that may have affected your property a Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES []NO b Are you owere of the evictorial of echapter in your preparty? []YES [x]NO Are you aware of the existence of asbestos in your property? []Don't know If you have answered yes, please give details: